smoothstepdesign/Multisite-Language-Switcher/hooks-filters-and-actions.md

 ## msls\_output\_get ##

-You can use th is filter if you want to change the format of the generated links to the translations in your blog.
+You can use this filter if you want to change the format of the generated links to the translations in your blog.

 Example: